MarketSquare/webdrivermanager/README.rst

 Command line options
 --------------------

-    usage: webdrivermanager [-h] [--downloadpath F] [--linkpath F] browser [browser ...]
+    usage: webdrivermanager [-h] [--downloadpath F] [--linkpath F] [--os OSNAME] browser [browser ...]

 		Tool for downloading and installing WebDriver binaries.

 		positional arguments:
 			browser               Browser to download the corresponding WebDriver binary.
 Valid values are: "chrome", "firefox",
 														"gecko", "mozilla", "opera".
 Optionally specify a
 														version number of the WebDriver binary as follows:
 														"browser:version" e.g. "chrome:2.39".
 If no version
 														number is specified, the latest available version of the WebDriver binary will be downloaded.

 		optional arguments:
 			-h, --help            show this help message and exit --downloadpath F, -d F
 														Where to download the webdriver binaries
 			--linkpath F, -l F    Where to link the webdriver binary to.
-Defaults to
+			--os OSNAME, -o OSNAME
+														Overrides os detection with given os name

 TODOs